maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 This track adds major new features, and changes the interaction model for STACK substantially.
 The goal is to develop STACK 3.6 and STACK 4.0 in parallel.
 At a point where both are stable we will decide whether to actually release 3.6, or to merge and release all features as one new major change.

-* Expand the CASText format to enable us to embed the _value_ of a variable in CASText, not just the displayed form.
+STACK 4.0 represents a major release of STACK.

+__ STACK 4.0 is a non-reversible change, with important differences which break back-compatability.  __

+Note that the underlying code in this development have been used at Aalto for many years, with complex questions.
+We believe these are battle tested improvements in the functionality.

+STACK 4.0 includes the block features and other important changes in CASText.

+* To generate the LaTeX displayed form of a CAS variable in castext you must use '{@...@}'.
+Note the curly braces which now must be used.
+We have an upgrade script for existing questions.
+* To generate the Maxima value of a CAS variable in castext you can use '{#...#}'.
+This is useful when interfacing with other software, or showing examples to students.
-* Conditionals in CASText adaptive blocks.
-(Aalto) See [question blocks](../Authoring/Question_blocks.md) for our plans.
+* CASText now supports conditional statements and adaptive blocks.
+See [question blocks](../Authoring/Question_blocks.md).

-* Add state to the question model.
+Other changes.

+* The question note is no longer limited in size.